armishra111/Loop-TNR/README.md

 Set of files to create a loop-TNR algorithms with generalized(categorical) symmetries.
-Work with F. Verstraete et al.
+Work with F. Verstraete, W. Wiesiolek et al.